po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/24-Stu_Subdoc-Population/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are the performance benefits associated with using the populate method in mongoose as opposed to the $lookup operator in MongoDB?
+* What are the performance benefits associated with using the populate method in Mongoose as opposed to the `$lookup` operator in MongoDB?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-@TODO © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.